 From the outside it looks like any regular forest, but the moment you step inside, you feel an almost eerie quietness.
 Looking up the trunks of the towering Californian Redwoods, you are instantly humbled.

 The trees (some as high as 55 meters) date back to the 1930’s, and have been planted in a methodical grid like pattern, each row like a neverending laneway.
-It was here that I got to meet Lauren, Daniel and their little man Peyton for the first time.
+It was here that I got to meet L, D and their little man P for the first time.
 Greeting me in matching trainers (yasssssss!)
 I got the sense this was going to be a totally chilled morning.

-Thank you to Lauren, Daniel and Peyton for sharing these moments with me and allowing me to capture them for you.
+Thank you to L, D and P for sharing these moments with me and allowing me to capture them for you.
 It truly was a magical experience!